 FEZZIWIG CEILIDH BAND

 FEZZIWIG are possibly the best little ceilidh band for Norfolk, Suffolk and Cambridgeshire.
-Antonella, our caller, knows all sorts of dances and is a brilliant tutor and communicator, talking you through the steps before the dance begins.
+Antonella, our caller, knows countless varied dances and is brilliant at talking you through the steps before each dance begins.
 Ruth, a founder-member of FEZZIWIG back in 2003, is an experienced player on the melodeon, and her punchy melodic rhythms will put you in the mood to dance the night away.
 And we have Liz, who plays banjo and might just sing you the odd cowboy song, ballad or comic number to keep you amused between dances.
 Between them, the three will also play, from time to time, other instruments such as mandolin, whistle, guitar, flute and percussion.

-So if you have a Wedding or Civil Partnership coming up, or one of those significant Birthdays or Anniversaries, book FEZZIWIG for an evening of Strictly Come Ceilidh!
-And if you’re planning a May Day or Summer Solstice Celebration, Harvest Supper, Bonfire Night or Christmas Party, if you have an empty barn and don’t know what to do with it, or if you just feel like having a fun evening for no reason at all, how about a barn dance?
+So if you have a Wedding coming up, or one of those significant Birthdays or Anniversaries, book FEZZIWIG for an evening of Strictly Come Ceilidh!
+And if you’re planning a May Day or Summer Solstice Celebration, Harvest Supper, Bonfire Night, Christmas or New Year’s Eve Party; if you have an empty barn and don’t know what to do with it, or if you just feel like having a fun evening for no reason at all, how about a barn dance?
 Just get in touch – see the Contact Us page.